srtager555/wrapping-letters-react/README.md

 2.1.2: A hidden log has been removed

+2.1.3: A problem in the key is solved.

 come soon 2.2.0

 New options about the structure of the wrapped for reduce your code